 - Accommodations -- Kids younger than 12, and, in many cases, those as old as 17, stay free in their parent's room in most hotels, but to be certain, ask when you book.
 Most hotels have pools and other recreational facilities that will give you a little no-extra-cost downtime.
 If you want to skip a rental car and aren't staying at Disney, International Drive and Lake Buena Vista are the places to stay.
 Hotels often offer family discounts; some offer Kids Eat Free programs, and some provide free or moderate-cost shuttle service to the major attractions.
 International Drive also has the I-Ride Trolley, which travels the length of the road and makes numerous stops along the way.

-- Take a Break -- The Disney parks, Universal Orlando, and SeaWorld have fabulous interactive play areas offering both parents and young kids a break.
+- Take a Break — The Disney parks, Universal Orlando, and SeaWorld all have fabulous interactive play areas offering both parents and young kids a break.
 By all means, take advantage of them.
 They allow kids to expend some of their pent-up energy after having to wait in lines and not wander far from Mom and Dad all day long.
 They offer a nice break for you, too (if you can sit down to watch them, that is).
-Note that many of these kid zones are filled with water squirters and shallow pools, and most of the parks feature a fair number of water-related attractions, so getting wet is practically inevitable -- at least for the kids.
+Note that many of these kid zones are filled with water squirters and shallow pools, and most of the parks feature a fair number of water-related attractions, so getting wet is practically inevitable—at least for the kids.
 It's advisable to bring along a change of clothes or even a bathing suit.
-You can rent a locker ($10 or less) for storing the spares until you need them.
+You can rent a locker ($10–$15) for storing the spares until you need them.
 During the summer, the Florida humidity is enough to keep you feeling soggy, so you may appreciate the change of clothing even if you don't go near any water.